VincentGurgul/transformers/4_Machine_Translation/README.md

 Different languages have different morphologies and structures, which makes translation among many different languages a very difficult task.
 Chinese, for example, is a subject-verb-object language, while Japanese is a subject-object-verb language.
 Therefore, when translating from Chinese to Japanese, long-distance reordering is usually required.
 This is the most significant challenge for the recurrence-based neural networks that have been used until this point, where information decays rapidly during transmission in the network. [[Wang et al., 2021]](#References)

-That issue is resolved with the introduction of the state-of-the-art neural machine translation architecture, the Transformer by [[Vaswani et al., 2017]](#References).
+That issue is resolved with the introduction of the state-of-the-art neural machine translation architecture, the Transformer, by [[Vaswani et al., 2017]](#References).
 The authors refrain from using the Attention mechanism as an intermediate module between the Encoder and the Decoder and instead make it the heart of the network by putting it directly in front of the neural network in every single encoder and decoder block.
-The Transformer architecture processes all words of the source language simultaneously rather than sequentially, allowing for high parallelization and theoretically infitely long memory.
+The Transformer architecture processes all words of the source language simultaneously rather than sequentially, allowing for high parallelization and theoretically infinitely long memory.

 This work has laid the foundation for two important machine translation models: bidirectional encoder representations from transformers (BERT) by Google [[Devlin et al., 2018]](#References) and enhanced representation through knowledge integration (ERNIE) by Baidu. [[Sun et al., 2019]](#References)

-In recent years the Transformer architecture has been applied to ever larger datasets and further developed by combining it with methods suchs as pivot-based translation, back-translation and multilingual finetuning.
+In recent years the Transformer architecture has been applied to ever larger datasets and further developed by combining it with methods such as pivot-based translation, back-translation and multilingual finetuning.

 This has led to the recent publishing of the best neural machine translation model to date by Facebook. [[Tran et al., 2021]](#References)

 ## 3. Benchmarks

-In the following sections we will look at different model architectures that have been used for machine translation in existing literature.
-We will compare their BLEU scores on the English-German dataset from the Ninth Workshop on Statistical Machine Translation in 2014, to set a benchmark for what to expect from the modern transformer-based models that are being compared in section 4.
+In the following section we will look at different model architectures that have been used for machine translation in existing literature.
+We will compare their BLEU scores on the English-German dataset from the Ninth Workshop on Statistical Machine Translation in 2014, to set a benchmark for what to expect from the modern Transformer-based models that are being compared from section 3.4 onwards.

-The Workshop on Statistical Machine Translation (WMT) is a series of annual workshops and conferences on statistical machine translation, going back to 2006.
-Each year various machine translation challenges are published beforehand and evaluated during the conference, including translation of news, chats, biomedical data, low-resource languages and automatic post-editing.
+The Workshop on Statistical Machine Translation (WMT) is a series of annual workshops and conferences on machine translation, going back to 2006.
+Each year various machine translation challenges are published beforehand and evaluated during the conference, including translation of news, chats, biomedical data, low-resource languages and automatic post-editing. [[WMT, 2014]](#References)

 When publishing a new machine translation model or architecture it has become common among researchers to evaluate it on the WMT news dataset for comparabilities' sake and because it used to be and still is one of the highest quality open-source sets of multilingual sentence pairs.

 As the benchmarks are already a couple years old, they were all evaluated on the WMT14 news dataset.
-We will be evaluating the Python libraries in sections 3.4 onwards on the WMT16 news dataset, because of its larger size and improved quality.
+We will be evaluating the Python libraries in sections 3.4 onwards on the WMT16 news dataset, because of its larger size and improved quality, but the BLEU values are still comparable.

 ### Attentional LSTMs